-How does environmental moisture affect the performance of an adhesive joint?
+How does environmental moisture affect the performance of an adhesive joint (pre-bond)?

-• Environmental effects: Pre-Bond.
+- Environmental effects: Pre-Bond. - Adhesives (esp. epoxies) are often hydrophillic i.e. absorb moisture. - Absorbed moisture reduces Tg, modulus and (usually) strength. - The moisture may be absorbed by adherends/adhesives prior to bonding. - In elevated temperature cure joints pre-bond absorbed moisture may affect a bonded-joint by:

-- Many polymers (esp. epoxies) are hydrophillic and absorb moisture from their operating environments. - Absorbed moisture reduces Tg, modulus and (usually) strength but may enhance damage tolerance. - The moisture may be absorbed into the adherends or adhesives prior to bonding process. - In elevated temperature cure joints pre-bond absorbed moisture may affect the performance of the formed joint by: - interfering with surface wetting and consequential development of interfacial bonds at the adherend/adhesive interface, - interfering with the cure reaction of the adhesive, and/or - o causing excessive voiding in the adhesive. - These problems generally overcome by thorough drying of adherends and dry storage of adhesives prior to bonding.
+- interfering with surface wetting and consequential development of interfacial bonds at the adherend/adhesive interface, - interfering with the cure reaction of the adhesive, and/or - causing excessive voiding in the adhesive. - These problems generally overcome by thorough drying of adherends and dry storage of adhesives prior to bonding.

-Effect of pre-join adherend moisture on short term joint performance
+Effect of pre-bond adherend moisture on short term joint performance

-- Ambition to provide analysis-tool/parameter/guidelines to minimise drying time/temperatures for composites adherends prior to bonding. - Typical SRM process requires thorough drying (often >24hrs) prior to bonding. - This level of drying generally not required only need to alter the distribution of moisture in the adherends to reduce the level of moisture desorbed to the joint to below a critical level. - There appears to be a level below which the moisture has a negligible effect on short-term joint strength and void content (approx 0.04 mg/mm for this resin system) this trend also seen for adhesives less sensitive to moisture (could this be a design/process parameter for adhesives?)
+- Typical SRM process requires thorough drying (often >24hrs) prior to bonding. - This level of drying generally not required only need to alter the distribution of moisture in the adherends to reduce the level of moisture desorbed to the joint to below a critical level. - There appears to be a level below which the moisture has a negligible effect on short-term joint strength and void content (approx 0.04 mg/mm for this resin system) - this trend also seen for adhesives less sensitive to moisture (could this be a design/process parameter for adhesives?)